John A. Gotti: 1999 racketeering charges

 By 1998, when he was indicted on racketeering charges under the Racketeer Influenced and Corrupt Organizations (RICO) Act, Gotti Jr. was believed to be the acting boss of the family.
 Many of the charges related to attempts to extort money from the owners and employees of Scores, an upscale strip club in Manhattan.
 According to the indictment, the Gambinos had forced the owners of Scores to pay $1 million over a six-year period in order to stay in business, with Gotti's share of the money totaling $100,000.
-In addition to the lists seized in the 1997 raid, prosecutors obtained transcripts of prison conversations in which Gotti Jr. received advice from his father on how to run the family.
+In addition to the lists seized in the 1997 raid, prosecutors obtained transcripts of prison conversations in which Gotti Jr. received advice from his father on how to run the family and infamously a typed list of made members and associates who were being proposed for membership from multiple other families.
 On April 5, 1999, faced with overwhelming evidence, Gotti Jr. pleaded guilty to four acts of racketeering, including bribery, extortion, and the threat of violence, against his father's advice.
 His lawyer said he decided to accept a plea bargain because he believed that he would be subjected to repeated prosecutions in multiple jurisdictions if he did not.
 On September 4, 1999, Gotti Jr. was sentenced to six years and five months in prison and fined $1 million.
 Federal prosecutors said his uncle, Peter Gotti, became head of the Gambino organization after Gotti Jr. was sent to prison, and he is believed to have formally succeeded his brother shortly before Gotti Sr.'s death in June 2002.
 Gotti Jr.'s indictment had brought stress on his parents' marriage; his mother, up to that point unaware of her son's involvement in the Mafia, blamed her husband for ruining her son's life, and threatened to leave him unless he allowed Gotti Jr. to leave the mob.